-Note 7.
+Note 6.
 Line of Credit

 The Organization has a \$500,000 line of credit agreement with PNC Bank secured by certain assets of the Organization.
-The line of credit bears interest equal to 2.5% in excess of the Daily Libor Rate, as defined by PNC Bank in the August 2020 loan amendments, with a floor of .5%.
-The interest rate at December 31, 2021 was 3.00% and the line is scheduled to mature on November 13, 2022.
+The line of credit bears interest equal to 2.5% in excess of the Daily SOFR Rate, as defined by PNC Bank in the August 2022 loan amendments.
+The interest rate at December 31, 2022 was 6.86% and the line is scheduled to mature on November 13, 2023.
 The Organization is required to make monthly payments of interest only on any unpaid principal balance.
-The line of credit had a balance of zero and \$325,000 as of December 31, 2021 and 2020, respectively.
+The line of credit had a zero balance as of both December 31, 2022 and 2021.

-Note 8.
+Note 7.
 Net Assets with Donor Restrictions